talon-one/talon_one.rb/docs/ManagementApi.md

 Import loyalty cards

 Upload a CSV file containing the loyalty cards that you want to use in your card-based loyalty program.
 Send the file as multipart data.
-It contains the following columns for each card:  - `identifier` (required): The alphanumeric identifier of the loyalty card. - `state` (required): The state of the loyalty card.
+It contains the following columns for each card:  - `identifier` (required): The identifier of the loyalty card, which must match the regular expression `^[A-Za-z0-9._%+@-]+$`. - `state` (required): The state of the loyalty card.
 It can be `active` or `inactive`. - `customerprofileids` (optional): An array of strings representing the identifiers of the customer profiles linked to the loyalty card.
-The identifiers should be separated with a semicolon (;).  **Note:** We recommend limiting your file size to 500MB.  **Example:**  ```csv identifier,state,customerprofileids 123-456-789AT,active,Alexa001;UserA ```
+The identifiers should be separated with a semicolon (;).  > [!note] We recommend limiting your file size to 500MB.  ## Example  ```csv identifier,state,customerprofileids 123-456-789AT,active,Alexa001;UserA ```

 ### Example